Concepts

 remove "Field" index=N). - Clear empties a collection.

-For the full syntax of each op, including descent (type=) and construction (handler=), see Templates.
+For the full syntax of each op, including descent and construction (type=), see Templates.

 Patches and clones are both lists of operations.
 A patch targets an existing template by ID.
 A clone deep-copies a vanilla template into a new ID and then applies its inline operations to the copy.